Nighthater/2121-PySpace/README.md

 # Usage

-There are two batchfiles to use. `Run Recorder.bat` and `Run Renderer.bat`.
-They are functionally the Same program, just running in different screen resolutions.
+There are two batchfiles to use; `Run Recorder.bat` and `Run Renderer.bat`.
+They are functionally the same program, just running in different screen resolutions.

 | Keys | Action|
 |--|--|